JocysCom/VsReferenceManager/README.md

 ## Why this extension was created?

 A long time ago CPUs and hard drives were much slower.
 Developers used to split projects into multiple solutions and used DLL references in order for Visual Studio to work faster.
 Today we have CPUs with more cores and blazing fast solid state drives (SSDs).
 Developers can load hundreds of projects into one Visual Studio solution, which also is much better for refactoring and debugging.
-This extension can find original Visual Studio Projects of DLLs by scanning specified disk locations and update \*.dll references with original Project references.
+This extension can save time if you want to load original projects back into one Solution.

 ## How it works

-Extension scans specified locations and looks for C# and VB.NET project files.
-Then, it will use that data to replace \*.dll references with original Project references in openned Solution.
-Projects will be added to Solution under "References" solution folder.
+Extension scans specified disk locations for C# (\*.csproj) and VB.NET (\*.vbproj) project files.
+Then, it will use that data to update \*.dll references with original Project references.
+When necessary, original Projects will be automatically added to under "References" solution folder.
+Location of extension's settings and data: C:\ProgramData\Jocys.com\VS Reference Manager\

 ## Update DLL references with Project references